(Windhoek, Kalahari/Marientel, Fish River Canyon, Lüderitz, Namtib Biosphere Reserve, Sossusvlei, Swakopmund, Palmwag, Etosha, Otjiwarongo)

 To observe Namibia from the road is an awe-inspiring experience: there are some long drives but the vast expanses of moving, rippling sands, the great blue skies and grey of the ocean extending to the horizon are worth the time.
 You'll also have your own driver so you can still go a your own pace.
 This safari explores most of th distinct regions of the country: The Fish River Canyon, the sands and red dunes of Sossusvlei and the Kalhari; the icy, life-filled coasts at Swakopmund and Walvis Bay; the stark plains of Damaraland, with their desert-adapted elephants; and the amazing wildlife abundance on the savannah of Etosha.
 You'll also get to visit the world famous AfriCats foundation before heading back to Windhoek for your flight home.

 After breakfast departure from Windhoek and drive via Rehoboth, the centre of Namibia’s Baster community.
-From here we'll head into the red dunes of the Kalahari Desert.
+From here you will head into the red dunes of the Kalahari Desert.

 You will meet up with others at the lodge for a scenic drive and sundowners.
 ‘Nature drives’ during the early morning and late afternoon will enable you not only to view the diversified animal and bird life, but also the unique dune topography and vegetation.
 After an afternoon drive enjoy traditional sundowners on a red Kalahari sand dune will be the perfect way to watch the sun sink away into the distant dune.
 Or a great alternative to stretch the legs is the bushwalk with sign posts and marked trees with the option of a accompanying guide.